 On the way to Waukon, grab some apples from Peake Orchard or taste some Iowa wines at Empty Nest Winery.
 Waukon’s main street area boasts a variety of shops.
 Don’t miss stopping at WW Homestead Dairy, located just a few doors down, for some fresh homemade ice cream.

-The next stop along the Byway is Lansing, where you’ll find a quaint downtown area, a bakery, Horsfall's Lansing Variety Store and more (including a delicious French Dip at Milty’s).
+The next stop along the Byway is Lansing, where you’ll find a quaint downtown area, a bakery, Horsfall's Lansing Variety Store and more.
 Mount Hosmer City Park provides a great view of the river.
 Plan a stop at the Driftless Area Education & Visitors Center where you can learn the history of the area as well as the functions of the river.
 It’s a must-see!

 The North End